Intragroup dark matter distribution in small groups of halos in a LCDM cosmology: Methodology

-Secondly, we used a simple search algorithm to determine our groups of galaxies.
-This algorithm required that the number of galaxies $N_{\rm glx}$ to be $4<N_{\rm glx}<10$ and within a physical radius of $R_{\rm max}=1\,$Mpc from the center of mass of the tentative members, and that no other normal galaxy (halo) be within $R_{\rm n}\! =\!
+Secondly, we used a simple search algorithm to determine our physical groups of halos at $z=0$.
+This algorithm required that the number of galaxy-size halos $N_{\rm h}$ to be $N_{\rm h}\in [4,10]$ and within a physical radius of $R_{\rm max}=1\,h^{-1}$Mpc from the center of mass of the tentative members, and that no other normal galaxy-size halo be within $R_{\rm n}\! =\!
 1.25\,R_{\rm max}$.
-The radius $R_{\rm max}$ chosen corresponds to about the turn-around radius (Gunn \& Gott~1972) of a mass of $\sim \!
+The radius $R_{\rm max}$ chosen corresponds to about the turn-around radius (Gunn \& Gott~1972) of a mass of $\approx \!
 10^{13}$M$_\odot$, and $R_{\rm n}$ is set only to provide a clear physical isolation criteria from other possible nearby bound structures; see Figure~\ref{fig:group}.
+We applied this group-search algorithm in a marching way to all dark halos that have $M\in [M_{\rm min},M_{\rm max}]$ in the simulations.
+This procedure generated a set of group candidates with radius $R_{\rm g}$; measured from the center-of-mass of the galaxy-size halos to the center of the outermost one.

+In order to differentiate several degrees of compactness found in the dark groups, we refer to those groups with a spherical radius $R_{\rm g}<250\,h^{-1}\,$kpc as compact associations (CAs, or compact groups for simplicity), intermediate associations (IAs) to those systems with $R_{\rm g}\in (250,500)\,h^{-1}\,$kpc and loose associations (LAs, or loose groups) for groups with $R_{\rm g}\in [500,1000]\,h^{-1}\,$kpc.

+In our previous set of group candidates their isolation degree in the cosmological simulations was needed to be further adjusted to have a more clean sample of isolated groups.
+This was specially required for LAs since some of them had larger structures within $\approx 1\,h^{-1}$Mpc of its outermost halo.
+All of the CAs satisfied an isolation criteria similar to that of Hickson of not having a galaxy-size dark halo within $3 R_{\rm g}$, since for CAs its maximum group radius satisfies by definition $3 R_{\rm g}< R_{\rm max}$, so no further modifications in the algorithm were required.
+For both IAs and LAs we imposed a further restriction that no other dark halo would be within $R_{\rm g}+R_{\rm max}$ from their center.
+This allowed us to have a well isolated sample of IAs and LAs.

-We applied iteratively the above algorithm until convergence on the group membership was achieved.
-Finally, we checked that all groups identified with the above procedure were actually bound systems by estimating their kinetic and potential energy as if galaxies (haloes) were point particles.
+Finally, we checked that all groups identified with the above procedure were actually bound systems by estimating their kinetic and potential energy in an approximate manner as if the halos were point particles, and the intragroup matter was negligible.
 The kinetic energy of the group was computed from

-with $M$ being the total mass of the group candidate, $M_i$ of a particular component, and $\mathbf{V}_i$ the corresponding velocity.
+with $M$ being the total mass of the group of virialized halos, $M_i$ that of the $i$-th halo, and $\mathbf{V}_i$ the corresponding velocity.
 The potential energy was calculated as